BMX RACING

 MEDAL PRESENTATIONS

-1. Individual Division – Top three receive a medal and top eight riders in each division will receive an Zespri AIMS Games number plate.
+• The top eight riders in each division will receive a Zespri AIMS Games number plate.

-2. 1st, 2nd, and 3rd place medals for lap time records for each class division.
+• Medals will be awarded for 1st, 2nd, and 3rd place lap time records in each class division.

-3. Lap records in each Division recorded on AIMS Games shield, top eight lap time records receive a time trial certificate.
+• The top eight lap time record holders will receive a time trial certificate.